TestL-ab/TestL-ab.github.io/src/pages/docs/installation.md

 ### Deploy to a Local or Virtual Server

-To launch TestLab in detached mode:
+To launch Test Lab in detached mode:

 ```shell
 docker-compose up -d